MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 The developer however is discouraged from exposing any function that can have `O(n)` or worse linear time complexity.
 The reasoning for this is that if an actor calls a function that loops over all other actors, 1000 actors will end up doing 1000 times 1000 loops, which will be slow no matter the programming language.
-In most cases this is easily avoided by taking the time to make more specific bindings, like a function that returns which limbs are attached to us, rather than exposing an `O(n)` function that loops over all entities in the scene just so the modder can test whether it's a limb.
+In most cases this is easily avoided by taking the time to make more specific bindings, like a function that takes an index, and returns that limb that is attached to us, and returns a sentinel value if all limbs have been iterated.
+This is opposed to exposing an `O(n)` function that loops over all entities in the scene, just so the modder can test whether it's a limb.

 # No undefined behavior